1993 Russian constitutional crisis: Intensifying executive–legislative power struggle

 Throughout 1992, opposition to Yeltsin's reform policies grew stronger and more intractable among bureaucrats concerned about the condition of Russian industry and among regional leaders who wanted more independence from Moscow.
 Russia's vice president, Alexander Rutskoy, denounced the Yeltsin program as "economic genocide".
 From 1991 to 1998, the first seven years of Yeltsin's incumbency, the Russian GDP (measured by purchasing power parity) went from over two trillion U.S. dollars annually to less than one and a quarter trillion U.S. per annum.
-The United States provided an estimated $2.58 billion of official aid to Russia during the eight years of Clinton's presidency, to build a new economic system, and he encouraged American businesses to invest.
+The United States provided an estimated $2.58 billion of official aid to Russia during the eight years of Bill Clinton's presidency, to build a new economic system, and he encouraged American businesses to invest.
 Leaders of oil-rich republics such as Tatarstan and Bashkiria called for full independence from Russia.

 Also throughout 1992, Yeltsin wrestled with the Supreme Soviet (the standing legislature) and the Russian Congress of People's Deputies (the country's highest legislative body, from which the Supreme Soviet members were drawn) for control over government and government policy.
 In 1992 the speaker of the Russian Supreme Soviet, Ruslan Khasbulatov, came out in opposition to the reforms, despite claiming to support Yeltsin's overall goals.

 The president was concerned about the terms of the constitutional amendments passed in late 1991, which meant that his special powers of decree were set to expire by the end of 1992 (Yeltsin expanded the powers of the presidency beyond normal constitutional limits in carrying out the reform program).
 Yeltsin, awaiting implementation of his privatization program, demanded that parliament reinstate his decree powers (only parliament had the authority to replace or amend the constitution).
 In the Russian Congress of People's Deputies and in the Supreme Soviet, the deputies refused to adopt a new constitution that would enshrine the scope of presidential powers demanded by Yeltsin into law.

-Another cause of conflict also called repeated refusal of the Congress of People's Deputies to ratify the Belovezha Accords on the termination of the existence of the USSR, and to exclude from the text of the Constitution of the RSFSR of 1978 references to the Constitution and laws of the USSR.
+Another cause of conflict was the repeated refusal of the Congress of People's Deputies to ratify the Belovezha Accords, which declared the dissolution of the USSR and created the Commonwealth of Independent States.
+The Congress also refused to remove references to the Constitution and laws of the USSR from the 1978 Constitution of the RSFSR.